kubeflow/website/content/docs/about/contributing.md

 +++
-title =  "Contributing to Kubeflow" description = "Information on how to start contributing to Kubeflow" weight = 10 toc = true bref = "Welcome to the Kubeflow project! " aliases = ["/docs/contributing/"]
+title =  "Contributing to Kubeflow" description = "How to start contributing to Kubeflow" weight = 3 aliases = ["/docs/contributing/"]
-[menu.docs]
-  parent = "about"
-  weight = 3
 +++

+Welcome to the Kubeflow project!

 ## Getting started as a Kubeflow contributor

 This document is the single source of truth for how to contribute to the code base.